lrakla/Disaster-Response-Pipeline/README.md

 supervised machine learning.
 The end result of the project is a web dashboard which can categorize new messages.

 # Motivation
 In real life disasters, millions of text messages and tweets are received either directly or via social media right at the time when the disaster response organizations have the least capacity to filter and then pull out the messages which are the most important.
-There might one on every thousands of messages that might be relevant to the disaster response professionals.
+There might be one out of every thousand message that might be relevant to the disaster response professionals.

 At the time of disaster, different organizations take care of different parts of the problem.
 For e.g. one organization may care about water, another would take care about blocked roads and some other would take care of medical supplies etc. In the dataset, these kind of categories are pulled out from these datasets.
 The datasets from different disasters have been combined and consistently labeled with categories with help of Figure Eight, the human and machine learning enabled data annotation service.